-Our common stock is listed on the NASDAQ Capital Market under the symbol "NURO."
-We do not intend to apply to list the warrants on any securities exchange.
-The last reported sale price of our common stock on the NASDAQ Capital Market on February 20, 2015 was \$1.72 per share.
+Our common stock is listed on The NASDAQ Capital Market under the symbol "NURO."
+The last reported sale price of our common stock on The NASDAQ Capital Market on October 21, 2015 was \$0.86 per share.
+We do not intend to list the Series C convertible preferred stock or the warrants to be sold in this offering on The NASDAQ Capital Market or any other national securities exchange or any other nationally recognized trading system.

 Investing in our common stock and warrants involves risks.
-See "Risk Factors" beginning on page 11.
+See "Risk Factors" beginning on page 14.

 Per Unit Total

-Offering price per unit \$ \$
+Offering price \$ \$

-Placement agent's fees \$ \$
+Underwriter discounts and commissions \$ \$

 Offering proceeds, before expenses, to NeuroMetrix \$ \$